kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 - **Non-Version Affinity Values**: When a pod node affinity uses `SemverLt`, `SemverGt`, or `SemverEq` operators, either Label value in case of `MatchExpression` or Node field value in case of `MatchFields` must be semver parsable, otherwise the pod will not match scheduling requirements on these nodes.

-- **Alpha Restrictions**: When `AffinityTaintTolerationSemverComparisonOperatorss=false`, the API server rejects pods using the new operators in tolerations matching, and in node affinity matching.
+- **Alpha Restrictions**: When `AffinityTaintTolerationSemverComparisonOperators=false`, the API server rejects pods using the new operators in tolerations matching, and in node affinity matching.

 - **Parsing Overhead**: Each taint/toleration or affinity rule match with semver operators requires semver parsing.